 CUDA Cores are used for standard Pixel-based processing tasks or Rasterization, but in Turing they feature a new streaming multiprocessor (SM) architecture that supports up to 16 trillion floating point operations in parallel with 16 trillion integer operations per second.
 This can now allow Developers to create complex simulations, such as particles or fluid dynamic for scientific visualization, virtual environments and special effects.
 According to Nvidia, Turing GPUs provide up to 6X performance over the Pascal based GPUs

 There are both workstation and gaming graphics cards based on the Turing GPU architecture.
-Turing Workstation Graphics Cards include Quadro RTX 8000, Quadro RTX 6000, Quadro RTX 5000 and Gaming Graphics Cards consist of GeForce RTX 20 series that include GeForce RTX 2080 Ti, RTX 2080 and RTX 2070.
+Turing Workstation Graphics Cards include Quadro RTX 8000, Quadro RTX 6000, Quadro RTX 5000, and Gaming Graphics Cards consist of GeForce RTX 20 series that include GeForce RTX 2080 Ti, RTX 2080, RTX 2070 and also the mighty Nvidia TITAN RTX.
 Turing supports multi-GPU setup for both Quadro RTX and GeForce RTX graphics cards using NVLink for doubling or tripling their computational performance.
 GeForce RTX graphics cards also supports VirtualLink via USB Type-C connector for connecting VR Headsets on USB Type-C port for an amazing VR experience.
 On the other hand, Quadro RTX GPUs are capable of processing 8K video in real time which shows the power of this new architecture.

 Pascal vs Volta vs Turing Comparison